wing5wong/artisan-whs-static/source/_courses/DVC1.md

 assessment_type: Achievement Standard
 leads_to:
   - DVC2
+standards:
+  - "91063"
+  - "91064"
+  - "90165"
+  - "91066"
+  - "91067"
+  - "91068"
 course_fees:
 endorsement: Yes
 ---
 To develop students' capabilities in Design and Visual Communication.
-This course is designed to develop students' practice through: Freehand Sketching; a range of Rendering Techniques; Instrumental Drawings; graphic Paraline Drawing, Modelling Techniques and Design.
+This course is designed to develop students' practice through: Freehand Sketching; a range of Rendering Techniques; Instrumental Drawings; Paraline Drawing, Modelling Techniques and Design.
 Students will also have the opportunity to use CAD and 3D printing.